 Good Food, Good Mood

 There are a lot of things I miss about my kids when they were younger, but limited dining options are not one of them.
 Now that they think like I do when it comes to dining, it means that my taste buds are a lot happier.
 My wallet maybe not much, but definitely my palate.
-Here’s a list of must dine establishments in Toronto.
+Here’s a list of must dine establishments in Toronto with teens as your faithful, but still very dependent guests.

-Assembly Chef’s Hall takes the “play place eatery” for kids concept and upscales it for the big kids at heart.
-Seventeen of Toronto’s top chefs hold court in this eclectic restaurant that is part food court vibe, part gourmet experience.
+Chefs Hall takes the food court concept and completely reinvents it.
+Fifteen of Toronto’s top chefs hold court in this 18,000-square-foot Financial District destination that’s part gourmet market, part neighbourhood hangout.
 In the summer, enjoy dining on the expansive patio outside and even play a game of giant Jenga.
 There is no rush to get out of here, so come and spend a few hours just connecting with your teens.

 O&B Cafe Grill at Yonge and Front is the perfect place to stop on your way to the Museum of Illusions located just a few blocks east of here.
 Teens will no doubt feel paparazzi worthy dining on the massive patio that wraps around the corner of Yonge and Front.
 Best bets for food include their handmade pizza, fresh squeezed juices, and crispy cauliflower with lime aioli.